-If you have to pay for temporary or meals, make sure you keep all your receipts.
-If the Board finds that these expenses were reasonable and were caused by your landlord's actions, the Board can make your landlord pay you back for them.
+If you have to pay for things like temporary accommodation or meals, make sure you keep all your receipts.
+If the LTB finds that these expenses were reasonable and were caused by your landlord's actions, the LTB can make your landlord pay you back for the expenses.

 If you can't find a temporary solution, call 211 to ask about housing shelters and other services in your area.